foxbunny/framework-comparison/docs/LOG.md

 ```python
 class ProductDetails(JSONView, views.generic.detail.SingleObjectMixin):
     # ....

     def delete(self, *args, **kwargs):
         self.get_context_data()['object'].delete()
         return {'data': None}
 ```

 Out of sheer laziness, and the headache of choosing the correct response code, we'll just use `{'data': None}` as the response payload.
-Data is gone, poof!
-What this does for us is that we can have a single handler on the client side that receives the response in `{data: ...}` format, and decides whether to remove or update the row based on the value.
+Data is gone, poof!What this does for us is that we can have a single handler on the client side that receives the response in `{data: ...}` format, and decides whether to remove or update the row based on the value.

 Now we can add this view to our `products/urls.py` module: